-In addition to a different name for the organisation itself ‘The Handler’ also doesn’t exist in the comics, instead, the closest character is Shubukin Goldfish, a human body with a fishbowl (complete with fish) for a head.
-Shubukin Goldfish is codenamed Carmichael and was Number 5’s commanding officer (and the person who trained him).
+In addition to a different name for the organisation itself ‘The Handler’ also doesn’t exist in the comics.
+Instead, the closest character is Shubunkin Goldfish, a human body with a fishbowl (complete with fish) for a head.
+Shubunkin Goldfish is codenamed Carmichael and was Number 5’s commanding officer (and the person who trained him).
 In the comics, Carmichael is the one who comes back to make sure Number 5 goes through with the JFK assassination and is also the one who makes a deal with him (much like the Handler does in the show).

-Temps Aeternalis, Carmichael, and Hazel and Cha Cha mostly feature in the second Umbrella Academy story (Dallas), whereas this first season of the show combines numerous parts of the Apocalypse Suite and Dallas (extremely well), this being one of the biggest.
+Temps Aeternalis, Carmichael, and Hazel and Cha Cha mostly feature in the second Umbrella Academy story (Dallas).
+In contrast, this first season of the show combines numerous parts of the first volume of comics, the Apocalypse Suite, and the second, Dallas (exceptionally well), this being one of the biggest.

 A big part of the early episodes is trying to find out how and why Reginald Hargreeves died, with Number 1 taking the apparent lack of logic behind his father’s death (and his missing Monocle) particularly hard.

-After a number of twists and turns in the investigation, the Academy eventually discovers that Hargreeves, in fact, killed himself (with Pogo and Grace in on the plan but sworn to secrecy), with his suicide part of a plan to reunite the Academy, so that they had a fighting chance against the looming apocalypse.
+After a number of twists and turns in the investigation, the Academy eventually discovers that Hargreeves killed himself (with Pogo and Grace in on the plan but sworn to secrecy).
+Hargreeves’ suicide is revealed to be a part of a plan to reunite the Academy so that they had a fighting chance against the looming apocalypse.
 In the comics, Hargreeves’ death is confirmed to have no foul-play at all, turning out to simply be a natural death (although that again could have been a part of his plan).

 God and Heaven

-Although Klaus’ powers are quite different in the show, one of his biggest scenes from the comics still plays a huge part in the show, with an expected twist.
+Although Klaus’ powers are quite different in the show, one of his most significant scenes from the comics still plays a large part in the show, with a twist.
 In the comics Hazel and Cha Cha capture and torture Klaus for information on Number Five which we see in the show.

-In the comics, however, they actually kill Klaus, sending him to Heaven, whereas the show sees Klaus killed during a fight at a rave, while Number 1 is letting loose (seemingly for the first time ever).
-Just like in the comics, Klaus dies, goes to heaven (which is black and white), and sees God.
-Except rather than a cowboy on a horse like the books show, God is a young girl on a bike – other than that pretty large difference the actual conversation is mostly the same.
+In the comics, however, they kill Klaus, sending him to Heaven, whereas the show sees Klaus killed during a fight at a rave, while Number 1 is letting loose (seemingly for the first time).
+Just like in the comics, Klaus dies, goes to Heaven (which is black and white), and sees God.
+Except rather than a cowboy on a horse like the books show, God is a young girl on a bike – other than that pretty significant difference the actual conversation is mostly the same.

 The main difference comes afterwards where Klaus has a conversation with his father, who reveals the truth about his death, that Klaus has much more power than he realises, and explains why he needed the Academy back together.
 It’s a smart and important scene that gives a lot of answers and payoff, and generally speaking, makes a pretty good addition to the story.